der-lukas/framer-Symbols/README.md

 [Form Element Symbols](https://framer.cloud/MjZgp) |
 [iOS Control Center](https://framer.cloud/Xlgod/) | [Intro Animation](https://framer.cloud/ZNUgv/)

+*:exclamation: To always load the latest version of the module, these demos use [Marc Krenn's "testDrive"-snippet](https://github.com/marckrenn/framer-testDrive).
+This causes some flickering and warnings for some seconds, when opening the demos. :exclamation:*

 ## Installation

 **Step 1** Download and copy `Symbol.coffee` in your project's `/modules`-folder.